Vorlonhomeworld/BBCL/2 What_is_Lisp.md

 to the code itself (one caveat - as long as it's a script this is true, compiling it changes this!).
 It can be run either as a script or compiled.
 It understands the differences between an integer, a character, a float, a long float and a decimal with no assistance from the programmer needed.

-For example, in C, if I were to write code for a program that used integrs, I'd have to declare them and tell C to include the standard input-output system first:
+For example, in C, if I were to write code for a program that used integers, I'd have to declare them and tell C to include the standard input-output system first:

    ```
    #include <stdio.h>
-   Def Int(balance)
+   Int(balance)
    ```

    Before I could even code what I wanted the program to do, in Common Lisp, those two lines are totally unecessary, Common Lisp already knows what